99z/book-quotes/README.md

 * _Zen Mind, Beginner's Mind_ by Shunryu Suzuki
 * _Meditations_ by Marcus Aurelius

+### Consciousness

+* _Gödel, Escher, Bach: An Eternal Golden Braid_ by Douglas Hofstadter
+* _I Am a Strange Loop_ by Douglas Hofstadter
+* _The Society of Mind_ by Marvin Minsky
+* _The Mind's I: Fantasies and Reflections on Self & Soul_ by Douglas Hofstadter & Daniel Dennett
+* _The Systems View of Life: A Unifying Vision_ by Fritjof Capra & Pier Luigi Luisi

 ### Self-improvement
 * _Catching the Big Fish_ by David Lynch
 * _The Psychology of Computer Programming_ by Gerald Weinberg
 * _King, Warrior, Magician, Lover_ by Robert Moore & Douglas Gillette
+* _Soft Skills: The software developer's life manual_ by John Sonmez

 ### History